-For soil resistivity and potential measurements, if several measurements are made with different distances (d), you can store them under the same OBJ:TEST number, with the distance being the third criterion.
+For soil resistivity and potential measurements, if several measurements are made with different distances d, you can store them under the same OBJ:TEST number, with the distance as third addressing criterion.

 It will be possible to overwrite values already stored with new ones having the same distance d, or even to add new results having other values for the distance d provided that all of the other measurement parameters are identical.